5 CRO myths you should know about – and tips to do it right

 So, what is that?

-• Write your copy starting from their viewpoint
+• Write your copy starting from your users’ point of view

-• Take away any friction (why are they not buying from you?)
+• Take away friction (why aren’t people buying from you?)

 • Use psychological persuasion techniques